HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : STx    ( 0x19 ) : r         : 0      : operand                                                :
+   : STx    ( 0x1B ) : r         : 0   : operand                                                   :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The load instruction will store the data in general register "r" to memory.
 See the section on operand encoding for the defined operand modes.
-Operand modes 0 to 2 are undefined for this instruction and result in illegal instruction trap.
+Operand modes 0 and 1 are undefined for this instruction and result in illegal instruction trap.
 Note that there is no register indexed mode for the STx instruction.
 In contrast to the LDx instruction, the STx instruction would need to access three registers ( the value to store, the base and index register ), which would require a greater hardware effort.

 #### Operation

 ```
-   if ( opMode != 3 ) illegalInstructionTrap( );
+   if ( opMode < 2 ) illegalInstructionTrap( );

    seg <- operandAdrSeg( instr );
    ofs <- operandAdrOfs( instr );